Official-EwE/Eii.Ecopath/README.md

 # Ecopath with Ecosim (EwE) - Source Code
 This repository contains the **source code** for Ecopath with Ecosim (EwE), an ecosystem modeling software suite developed by the Ecopath International Initiative (EII).

-The master branch contains the latest stable release of EwE. **You can not commit directly to the master branch!**
+The master branch contains the latest stable release of EwE.
+- **You can not commit directly to the master branch!**
+- **A Build Check will be performed before you can merge a PR into master**

 [More information about working with Git](https://github.com/Official-EwE/Ecopath-project/wiki/Git-how-to)